mhagstrand/slate/source/includes/_themes_style_editor.md

 If you find that you have to make a change to `theme.css`, please don't forget to replicate this change in `theme.less` (but more preferably, in `init.less`).
 Otherwise, every time you recompile the less files, this change will be overwritten.

-LESS offers a variety of compilation methods, including applications for both Windows and Mac that you can use if you prefer not to use the command prompt/terminal.
+Less offers a variety of compilation methods, including applications for both Windows and Mac that you can use if you prefer not to use the command prompt/terminal.

-## <span class="jumptarget"> Testing Style Editor with your theme </span>
+## <span class="jumptarget"> Testing Style Editor with Your Theme </span>

 If you'd like to add Style Editor support to your theme, you can enable the Style Editor on just your store.
 Simply log in to the control panel and place `/index.php?ToDo=viewTemplates&dev=enable` after `/admin`.<br>
 (For example: <NOBR>`https://store-123abmy.mybigcommerce.com/admin/index.php?ToDo=viewTemplates&dev=enable`</nobr>)